cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-alert-records.md

 | [Home](../README.md) |
 |----------------------|

-# Filtering Records
+# Filtering alerts through prompts

-This guide contains prompts for efficiently filtering records using the FortiAI Assistant.
-Each prompt focuses on specific filtering criteria, allowing users to retrieve relevant data quickly.
-Some prompts include screenshots to help illustrate expected outcomes.

-## Alerts

-The Alerts section focuses on filtering active and historical alerts to streamline threat investigation and response.
+This guide contains prompts that focus on filtering active and historical alerts to streamline threat investigation and response.
 Prompts in this section allow users to retrieve alerts based on criteria such as severity, status, priority, or assigned user, providing a targeted view of alerts under investigation or requiring immediate attention.

-### Example: Retrieve Alerts Under Investigation
+### Example: Retrieve alerts under investigation

 This section demonstrates prompts for isolating alerts whose *Status* is **Investigating**.
 This example provides prompts along with the expected outcome, helping users quickly access alerts that require further analysis or follow-up actions.